How to play MP4 on Mac: Your complete guide

 - Your QuickTime version is outdated: An older version of QuickTime may not support newer MP4 codecs.

-- You’re missing codec: QuickTime may lack the necessary codec to decode certain MP4 files.
+- You’re missing a video codec: QuickTime may lack the necessary codec to decode certain MP4 files.

 - You’re trying to play a corrupted file: The MP4 file itself might be damaged or incomplete.